April 21st, 2020 Last Updated on: June 30th, 2022

 Buffalo Stew With Hearty Vegetables

 Buffalo meat is protein-rich and has a much lower fat content than beef from modern cattle.
 It was used as a cooking staple primarily in the Midwest and western plains where the American bison roamed in the millions.
 Buffalo stew or tanka-me-a-lo in Cherokee would have been a staple of their cooking.
 The recipe would also include potatoes, carrots or other root vegetables, and herbs like sage for flavor.
+This Native recipe is every bit as hearty as you want it to be, but won't leave you feeling bogged down.

 Chicken, Corn, and Chili Soup